flapdragon/take-note/README.md

 ## Getting Started

 Node.js will need to be installed already.
-This project was built with v18.16.0.
+This project was built with v18.16.0.<br />
+You will also need Git.

   Grab the code:
 ```bash